Your cart is currently empty!

-“Lets have a drink!”
+“Let’s have a drink!”

 “Where shall we go for a Drink?”

-“What shall we Drink with dinner, lunch, brunch?”
+“What shall we drink with dinner, lunch, brunch?”

 All of the cool kids drink and if we drink a bit too much misery loves company!

 We are encouraged to compare notes on the best new craft beers and boutique wines.
 Sake after yoga and spiked seltzer are our new healthy options.
-We’re told we should drink in moderation but all over social media we’re encouraged to find camaraderie commiserating over embarrassing drunken texting and horrendous debilitating hangovers.
+We’re told we should drink in moderation, but all over social media we’re encouraged to find camaraderie commiserating over embarrassing drunken texting and horrendous debilitating hangovers.

 And then there are the other reasons we’re encouraged to drink.
 We reach for a drink when we’re in pain or feeling lost or alone.
-And for some of us the parasitic effect of the liquid in the bottle pulls us down under the very depression that we were hoping to abate.
+And for some of us, the parasitic effect of the liquid in the bottle pulls us down under the very depression that we were hoping to abate.

 I knew that I needed to stop drinking but everything that I had ever learned about sobriety left me cold.

-As a high energy, independent thinker I was not interested in following a program that required I slow down and get humble.
+As a high-energy, independent thinker I was not interested in following a program that required I slow down and get humble.
 Bumper stickers that said “one day at a time” or “easy does it” made me squirm.

 I sunk deeper into the muck of knowing that I could no longer keep up with the cool kids and control my drinking and then I stumbled over my solution on the internet.

 I didn’t put my dragon to sleep by attending AA meetings although AA does work for many people.
 I put my dragon to sleep by reading and writing in a community.
-A community that enabled me to feel great about not drinking rather then enabling me to think that getting drunk was no big deal.
+A community that enabled me to feel great about not drinking rather than enabling me to think that getting drunk was no big deal.